milliganci/Quasi-Stationary-MedCyclones/README.md

 ![image](https://github.com/user-attachments/assets/f3755185-2042-4e69-9580-8cfe96d092c4)

-This script outputs an indexed dataset, `MedCrossers.mat`, which includes only those cyclone tracks that intersect grid points over the Mediterranean Sea.
+This script outputs an indexed dataset, `TRACKS_CL5_onlyMedcrossers.csv`, which includes only those cyclone tracks that intersect grid points over the Mediterranean Sea.
 This heuristic filtering helps to exclude unwanted heat lows.

 ### 02. `QS_metrics.ipynb` — Calculate Quasi-Stationarity Metrics

-This notebook takes `MedCrossers.mat` as input and computes stationarity metrics across all cyclones.
+This notebook takes `TRACKS_CL5_onlyMedcrossers.csv` as input and computes stationarity metrics across all cyclones.
-The results are saved in `df_QS.csv`, a CSV file containing key metrics for further analysis.
+The results are saved in `TRACKS_CL5_QS_Medcrossers.csv`, a CSV file containing key metrics for further analysis.

 ### 03. `QS_example.ipynb` — Explore Quasi-Stationarity of Mediterranean Cyclones

-This notebook provides examples of how to use `df_QS.csv` to analyse the quasi-stationary behavior of Mediterranean cyclones.
+This notebook provides examples of how to use `TRACKS_CL5_QS_Medcrossers.csv` to visualise the quasi-stationary behaviour of Mediterranean cyclones.
-It includes plotting routines and analysis workflows to support scientific exploration.
+It includes plotting routines and some analysis workflows to support scientific exploration.